godaddy/tartufo/docs/source/configuration.rst

     reason = 'URL with env variables for auth'

 There are 4 relevant keys for this directive, as described below.
+Note that regex scans differ from entropy scans, so the exclusion pattern is always tested against the offending regex match(es).
+As a result, there is no ``scope`` key for this directive.

 ============ ======== ============================ ==============================================================
 Key          Required Value                        Description